pragmagrid/pragma-meetings/pragma29/mini-PRAGMA/README.rst

    #.
 Verify that shared directories are visible: ::

-           # ls /media/
+           # ls /media

-      There should be `sf_data1` mounted under /media for a directory that was specified in `Shared Folders` settings with name "data1".
+      There should be `sf_data1` listed under /media for a directory that was specified in `Shared Folders` settings with name `data1`.

       Please note the path of shared directory must work the same on a compute node.

    #.
 Verify that you are connecte4d to a network: ::